beckbikang/flg/README.md

 servername="test"
 ```

-how to use it with toml config  使用
+how to use it with toml config

 1 create toml config file